 Step 4 – Assign the Markets: if you are using more than one agent, you’ll have to assign which one access the market on your behalf because a Homeowners Association Insurance Carrier will only release a premium quote to one agent.

 Step 5 – Evaluate the Insurers: In evaluating the insurers, the board should consider the carrier’s experience with HOAs.
 They should also consider the financial stability of the carrier using third-party rating (A.M best, Fitch Ratings, Moody’s Ratings and Standard or Poor’s rating).

 Step 6 – Is the Agent Qualified?: Before hiring an agent, there are some very important factors to consider by which should make him qualified/fit.
 Firstly, the agent’s professional certificates should include; CPCU (Chartered Property and Casualty Underwriter), CIC (Certified Insurance Counselor), CIRMS (Community Insurance and Risk Management Specialist) and ARM (Associate in Risk Management).
-Secondly, consider his years of experience and his involvement in industry trade organization.
+Secondly, consider his years of experience and his involvement in the industry trade organization.